ubleipzig/httpd/Readme.md

 Only Repository-Masters will be able to create a new Tag.

+### Alpha-Images
+Each branch beginning with as number as for merge requests created by gitlab results in an alpha-image named `ubleipzig/httpd:2.4-<branch-name>`.
+This images are built when the branch is pushed.

+### Staging-Images
+When a push to `master` is made gitlab-ci creates an image named `ubleipzig/httpd:2.4-staging`.

 ## Contribution

 In case you want to contribute please fork and make a pull-request at [Gitlab-hosting of Leipzig University].
 This is due to internal policies and the higher flexibility when it comes to build images and push to [Docker-Hub]